 Occupants of the lower floors crank up the heat, the furnace warms up the occupied spaces, which immediately migrates upward through any open areas.
 Those upstairs get even hotter, while the basement becomes frigid again.
 Spending money on making things worse for everyone isn’t good, so understanding and dealing with the issue is important.

-“Stacking” is the industry term
+“Stacking” is the Industry Term

 Heated air is less dense than cold air, which is why it travels upward.
 For the same reason, more dense colder air sinks.
-Areas divided by floors tend to stratify, holding on to air pockets according to density.
-This is the simplest explanation of why most basements are colder than most upper-floor bedrooms, even in well heated houses.
+Areas divided by floors tend to stratify, holding onto air pockets according to density.
+This is the simplest explanation of why most basements are colder than most upper-floor bedrooms, even in well-heated houses.

-Aside from the scenario suggested above, this is bad for budget and environmental impact.
+Aside from the scenario suggested above, this is bad for the budget and environmental impact.
 In this scenario, your home is acting as a giant chimney (or stack, coincidentally).
 The upward-moving air has to go somewhere.
 It will find the small, unintentional gaps and deliberate openings in your attic.
-All of a sudden you are, in a very real sense, paying to heat the outside air.
+All of a sudden, you are, in a very real sense, paying to heat the outside air.

 Multi-level heat disparity, in both homes and commercial buildings, is typically the result of poor HVAC design or installation.
 The problems include, but are not limited to: